courses-ionio/sw/projects/2018181/README.md

 |First Part|
 |:---------:|

-For the first task of this assignement (Intergration into the website), I added the subject "Health Analytics".
+For the first task of this assignment, I added the subject "Health Analytics".

 |**Issue** | **Pull-Request** | **Demo** | **Branch** |
 |:---------:| :--------: |  :--------: |  :--------: |